QingTian1927/SearTxT-and-Texter/README.md

 * And many more (probably...)

 ## Installation
-Simply download the latest [release](https://github.com/QingTian1927/SearTxT-and-Texter/releases), extract the content of the `.zip` archive, and launch SearTxT or Texter with the appropriate executable.
+Simply download the latest [release](https://github.com/QingTian1927/SearTxT-and-Texter/releases), extract the contents of the `.zip` archive, and launch SearTxT or Texter with the appropriate executable.

 **Note:** Some anti-virus programs may falsely flag the executable as a virus and then quarantine it.
 To avoid this, you can either add the SearTxT directory as an exception, or completely disable the anti-virus software (not recommended)